OPERA-Cal-Val/calval-RTC/README.md

 - Searches `s3://opera-pst-rs-pop1/products/RTC_S1` for bursts
 - Filters discovered bursts for the most recent, 2nd to most recent, etc... batch of samples
 - Downloads VV, VH, incidence angle map, local incidence angle map, and layover/shadow mask
-- Reprojects all bursts in scene to predominant UTM (if necessary)
+- Projects all bursts in scene to predominant UTM (if necessary)
 - Merges all bursts and saves mosaics
 - Deletes bursts